 The Homeowners Association Fredericiagade 12 chose Elgaard Architecture to draw up an action plan for their property, which is located on the northern side of Fredericiagade near Frederiksstaden and Amalienborg in central Copenhagen.
 The classicist property, which consists of a front and back house, was built in 1853 and became a listed property in 1987.
 The property has business premises in the basement facing the street while the rest of the house is furnished for habitation.

-When the Golden Age Came to Fredericiagade
+The Golden Age in Fredericiagade

 The three classicist houses that make up Fredericiagade 12 – the front, side and back house – were all built in Denmark’s Golden Age in 1853 for master carpenter Hans W. Wulff.
 Around 1882, Denmark’s first female doctor Nielsine Nielsen (1850-1916) lived in the back house.